opendilab/DI-engine-docs/source/02_algo/exploration_rl_en.rst

 -  The visit count does not accurately measure the agent's awareness of :math:`( s,a )`.

-Intrinsic reward based on prediction error
+Intrinsic Reward Based on Prediction Error
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Intrinsic reward based on prediction error is  \ **to use the prediction error of a state on a prediction problem (usually a supervised learning problem) to measure novelty**\.
 According to the characteristics of neural network fitting datasets in supervised learning, if the agent has a larger prediction error in a certain state \ :math:`s`\, the approximate state space in the vicinity of the state \ :math:`s`\.
 The number of previous visits by the upper agent is small, so the state\ :math:`s`\ is more novel.

 Prediction problems are often problems related to the dynamics of the environment, such as the paper [3]_ `Curiosity-driven Exploration by Self-supervised Prediction <http://proceedings.mlr.press/v70/pathak17a/pathak17a.pdf>`__ (ICM) proposed a new Intrinsic Curiosity module based on prediction error.
 Module, ICM), by using the inverse dynamics model and the forward dynamics model to learn a new feature space on the original problem space, so that the learned feature space only encodes the part that affects the agent's decision-making, while ignoring the environment noise and other irrelevant interference.
 Then on this purer feature space, the prediction error of the forward model is used to provide the intrinsic for RL training reward.
-For more details about ICM, please refer to \ `blog <https://zhuanlan.zhihu.com/p/473676311>`__\。
+For more details about ICM, please refer to \ `blog <https://zhuanlan.zhihu.com/p/473676311>`__\ .

 But ICM has the following problems: